Haraldskær Woman

 The Haraldskær Woman (or Haraldskjaer Woman) is the name given to a bog body of a woman preserved in a bog in Jutland, Denmark, and dating from about 490 BC (pre-Roman Iron Age).
 Workers found the body in 1835 while excavating peat on the Haraldskær Estate.
 The anaerobic conditions and acids of the peat bog contributed to the body's excellent preservation.
 Not only was the intact skeleton found, but so were the skin and internal organs.
-Scientists settled disputes about the age and identity of this well preserved body in 1977, when radiocarbon dating determined conclusively that the woman's death occurred around the 5th century BC.
+Scientists settled disputes about the age and identity of this well-preserved body in 1977, when radiocarbon dating determined conclusively that the woman's death occurred around the 5th century BC.

 The Haraldskær Woman's body is on permanent display in a glass-covered sarcophagus inside The Cultural Museum in central Vejle, Denmark.

 Details

 Excavators found the body of the Haraldskær Woman in a supine position in an excellent state of preservation.
-She was naked and her clothes, consisting of a leather cape and three woolen garments, had been placed on top of her.
+She was naked and her clothes, consisting of a leather cape and three woollen garments, had been placed on top of her.
 Hurdles of branches and wooden poles pinned the body down.
 The complete skin envelope and the internal organs were both intact.
 The body had a lancing wound to the knee joint area, where some object (possibly one of the sharp poles) penetrated to some depth.
 Her skin was deeply bronzed with a robust skin tone due to tannins in the peat, and all the body joints were preserved with overlying skin in a state as if she had died only recently.
 Doctors determined she had been about 50 years old when she died and in good health without signs of degenerative diseases (such as arthritis) which are typically found in human remains of that age.